 Carbonless papers are pressure sensitive papers that are coated with several functional coatings.
 These coatings promote image transfer through the form set and enable the form sets to separate appropriately after padding with a special adhesive.
-Xerox has enabled this application on DocuColor 5000 by combining a unique paper coating chemistry (Xerox Premium Digital Carbonless), with a software "switch" designed to disable key machine components reducing the frequency of service calls.
+Xerox has enabled this application on DocuColor 6060 by combining a unique paper coating chemistry (Xerox Premium Digital Carbonless), with a software "switch" designed to disable key machine components reducing the frequency of service calls.
 Since each supplier of xerographic carbonless papers has developed their own chemistry, the following procedure does not enable any other carbonless product.

-- Enter machine "tools" mode (Refer to System Administration Guide for more information) - Touch "Machine Defaults 3" tab on the machine User Interface (UI) - Enter Chain Link 700-920 on the UI key pad (hyphen will be added automatically)

-- Press "Start" to display "Current Value".
+- Contact your local service representative to ensure machine software has been upgraded to V 2.0 (printer V 2.2.5) or later. - Enter machine "tools" mode (Refer to System Administration Guide for more information) - Touch "Machine Defaults 3" tab on the machine User Interface (UI) - Enter Chain Link 700-920 on the UI key pad (hyphen will be added automatically) - Press "Start" to display "Current Value".
 "0" (on) will be displayed. - Touch "1" on the UI key pad.
 "1" (off) appears in "New Value" box. - Touch "Close" and then "Exit Tools" on the UI touch screen